-- Stage 2: Warren Street upgrade - planned for completion in late 2019
+- Stage 2: Warren Street upgrade - completed November 2019

 - Stage 3: Construction of new bridges over the Campaspe and Murray rivers - major construction commencing early 2020

 This map shows the route of the new river crossing and the project stages.